IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/parameters.md

 When invoking actions through the command-line, parameter values can be passed as through explicit command-line parameters `—param` flag, the shorter `-p` flag or using an input file containing raw JSON.

-1. Invoke the `hello` action using explicit command-line parameters using `--param` flag:
+1. Invoke the `hello` action using explicit command-line parameters using the `--param` flag.

     ```bash
     ibmcloud fn action invoke --result hello --param name Elrond --param place Rivendell